-- Inserts closed caption tv scope, mounted on reel containing monitor in sewer line.
+- Inserts closed caption cable, mounted on reel containing monitor in sewer line.

 - Feeds cable in to sewer line and records findings.
 Locates location of sewer line on client's property.
 Identifies location with flags and marking paint.

-- Observes for evidence of mud, cracks, shifts, compromised, improperly installed or badly neglected sewer lines.
+- Observes residue for evidence of mud, indicating broken, cracked, or separated sewer line.

-- Measures distance from sewer opening to suspected break, to establish appropriate repair/replacement costs.
+- Measures distance from sewer opening to suspected break, to establish appropriate repair/repalcement costs.